 How do I determine the coverage amount for my fidelity bond?

-The minimum required coverage is the lesser of $1,000 or 10% of plan assets.
+The minimum required coverage is the greater of $1,000 or 10% of plan assets.
 For this purpose, plan assets are measured as of the first day of the Plan year.
 The maximum bond amount is generally $500,000 (for a plan with $5 million or more in assets on the first day of the plan year), but there are several exceptions.

 Exception #1: For plans that invest in the stock or other securities of the company sponsoring the plan (think ESOP), the maximum bond amount is increased to $1 million.

-Exception #2: For plans that invest in so-called non-qualifying assets (such as real estate, limited partnerships, private stock or certain other non-publicly-traded securities), the minimum bond amount is the greater of 10% of plan assets or 100% of the value of the non-qualifying assets.
+Exception #2: For plans that invest in so-called non-qualifying assets (such as real estate, limited partnerships, private stock, or certain other non-publicly-traded securities), the minimum bond amount is the greater of 10% of plan assets or 100% of the value of the non-qualifying assets.

 For additional information on determining the necessary bond amount, please see the related section of the Department of Labor’s website.